jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 The `pip`command line allows other ways to achieve the same result but this seems to be straightforward.
-Note that if `pip` is upgraded then `setuptools` and `wheel` must be upgraded too as in section *A Create python virtual envitonment*.
+Note that if `pip` is upgraded then `setuptools` and `wheel` must be upgraded too as in section *1.
+Create python virtual envitonment*.

 **Tips**: Note we had to move around a bit inside the lukeghg package.